Hemanth-Kumar-H/Python_turtle/README.md

 # Python_turtle
-# draw a romantic heart using turtle library
+# program to draw a romantic heart using turtle library in python